What is Boosters?

 No. Booster funding is needs based, but together with Tam’s Athletic Director, Boosters sometimes have to determine need vs. want.
 So for example, one year the tennis program may need new nets, balls, racquets and buses all in the same year.
 Other years they may have no unmet operational needs at all.
 Pre-season budget estimates allow Boosters and Tam AD to estimate short and long term program costs.
 This is one reason why budgeting is such a critical part of funding Tam’s athletic program.

 How do I book a bus?

-District funds generally provide transportation to any “away” MCAL competition located out of Marin County.
+District funds generally provide transportation to any away MCAL competition located out of Marin County.
 Any team electing to organize carpools in lieu of District allocated transportation funding will have the option to use $1,000 towards team operational/program development expenses (tournament fees, equipment, coaching development, etc.).
 If a team does not travel out of county during their league games in any season they will not have District funded transportation.
-If a team willingly schedules a non-league opponent out of county transportation will not be funded with District funds but rather from that team’s individual Team Booster Account (if available), or the Boosters General Fund if available, with the approval by the Boosters Board of Directors.
-Tam’s athletics administrator (Currently Patty Parnow) actually schedules team transportation.
+If a team willingly schedules a non-league opponent out of county transportation will not be funded with District funds but rather from Booster funds if available.
+Tam’s athletics administrator (currently Patty Parnow) schedules team transportation.

 What is the athletic fund?
 Who runs that?

 There are three sources of funds that pay for Tam Athletics.
 One is provided by the TUHSD (District), the second is Booster funds, and the final source are ASB (Associated Student Body) funds.

 This account is funded by the Tamalpais Union High School District (TUHSD) and is the general athletic account that funds 44 Tam sports teams.
 This account is used to pay for the mandatory and operational needs for all sports.
 Examples include: League dues, Officials, Uniforms, Equipment.